Ixve/keyauth-v1.3-emu/README.md

 # Note
-Emulator has been revamped as of 08/03/2025 - it should be pretty universal now, however some people might still face issues.<br>
+The patcher has the public key hardcoded - if you are 100% sure the public key is different from what is hardcoded in the script, you can either change it in the script itself or change it in the configuration file post-generation.<br>
-Open an issue ticket rather than contacting me directly.
+Open an issue ticket rather than contacting me directly if you have any problems.

 # Requirements
-x64dbg (With ScyllaHide)<br>
-Cheat Engine (NOW OPTIONAL)
+Python (Preferably 3.9 or newer)<br>
+Optional requirement: Renamed x64dbg with ScyllaHide plugin<br>
+Optional requirement: Renamed Cheat Engine<br>

 # Usage
+Open server.py<br>
+Open patcher.py<br>
+Drag in your program<br>
+That's all.<br>
+<br><br><br>

-### Video
+### Video/Showcase
 https://youtu.be/TL1ID4sbU1M - Showcase/Tutorial #1<br>
 https://youtu.be/xSofBJGAfTQ - Showcase/Tutorial #2

-### Steps
+### Finding pubkey (OPTIONAL)
 Open the x64dbg folder and rename x64dbg.exe to anything else Open x64dbg, go to Options -> Preferences and toggle the "Exit Breakpoint"<br>
 Attach to your desired process<br>